Pub of the Week: Great Western Hotel, Rockhampton

-A normal Friday night for me usually consists of Pad See Ew on the couch with the boy, or a few too many glasses of pinot gris with the girls.
-So walking in to the Great Western Hotel in Rockhampton last Friday night was a slight shock to the system.
+A normal Friday night for me usually consists of Pad See Ew on the couch with the boy or a few too many glasses of pinot with the girls.
+So walking into the Great Western Hotel in Rockhampton last Friday night was a slight shock to the system.

 The beautiful exposed brick walls, old timber bar and country music blaring over the stereo wasn’t too different from usual.

 It was more the wall-to-wall cowboys, with their Akubra’s and belt buckles the size of dinner plates, ordering rum and Cokes before heading out the back to jump on a bucking bull.

 The Great Western boasts Australia’s only indoor rodeo arena and hosts some of the biggest regional rodeo shows across the country.
 Every Wednesday and Friday night Gary Leffew, a world champion bull rider, runs his Bull Riding School that gives all the local cowboys a chance to practise the slightly weird sport of getting bucked off a bull.
 All in the local pub.

 Before heading out to the arena to watch the action it’s time for a drink and it’s quite obvious that the Bundy & Coke on tap (yes, you heard me, on tap) is the second most popular attraction in the pub.
 Behind the cowboys.